ebiggio/prestashop-customer-dni/README.md

 - Add support for PrestaShop 1.7.6 and earlier versions.
 - Validate the DNI during customer creation through the API.
-- Define hooks to set and retrieve the customer's DNI programmatically.
+- Define hooks to set and retrieve a customer's DNI programmatically.
-- Define hooks to add additional validations to the DNI field programmatically.
+- Define hooks to add additional custom validations to the customer's DNI programmatically.